marco-mujica/bbc-docs/staff-processes.md

   * Senior Staff are required to offer support to Head Staff in training new Staff (ex.
 Bans/Mutes/Rules/Advertising/Introductions/Welcomes/etc....)
   * Senior Staff MUST answer to Introduction messages (a lengthy message is not obligatory but we must set a good example).
 We don't except every one but at least a good 70%.
   * Senior Staff MUST host at least 1 event per month (can be of any kind even not Palia related)
-  * Senior Staff are expected to welcome new members in res social (same rules apply this is a requirement only for when you are online and see them )
   * Suggestive feedback
   * Helping with advertisements when possible
   * Moderation of VC's and Chat when an issue occurs (AutoMod already does half of the work in chats but it can ignore some and does not take actions)